 Q28: Can you use bluestone for driveways?

 Bluestone emancipates a unique rough texture that makes it an ideal stone ofr pool decks, stairs and even driveways.
 It is capable of handling temperature extremely well while resisting any kind of damage caused from free-thaw cycle.
 The rough texture makes it ideal for withstanding heavy load of frequent vehicular traffic.
 It is the thermal treated bluestone paver which is most commonly used for driveways.
 These are extremely elegant and add an undeniable sense of refinement to each and every property.
-However, it is ideal to get recommendation from a professional expert before using the stone for driveways, decks or walkways.
+However, it is ideal to get a recommendation from a professional expert before using the stone for driveways, decks or walkways.